r-rakshitha/deep_learning/chapter_convolutional-modern/cnn-design.md

 1. Results obtained at a smaller scale (for smaller networks) generalize to larger ones.
 Consequently, optimization is carried out for networks that are structurally similar, but with a smaller number of blocks, fewer channels, etc. Only in the end will we need to verify that the so-found networks also offer good performance at scale.
 1. Aspects of the design can be approximately factorized so that it is possible to infer their effect on the quality of the outcome somewhat independently.
 In other words, the optimization problem is moderately easy.

 These assumptions allow us to test many networks cheaply.
 In particular, we can *sample* uniformly from the space of configurations and evaluate their performance.
 Subsequently, we can evaluate the quality of the choice of parameters by reviewing the *distribution* of error/accuracy that can be achieved with said networks.
-Denote by $F(e)$ the cumulative distribution function (CDF) for errors committed by networks of a given design space, drawn using probability disribution $p$.
+Denote by $F(e)$ the cumulative distribution function (CDF) for errors committed by networks of a given design space, drawn using probability distribution $p$.
 That is,

 $$F(e, p) \stackrel{\textrm{def}}{=} P_{\textrm{net} \sim p} \{e(\textrm{net}) \leq e\}.$$